Ankith-Cirgir/Sudoku/README.md

 Sudoku Game

 Instructions:
-  Left-Click : To select a number which is to be filled in the block
+'Left-Click' : To select a number which is to be filled in the block

+Click 'r': To reset the Game